-This study, in collaboration with Dan Lapsley, Nick Bowman, Pat Hill, and others has explored the development of purpose among young adults, and documented that prosocial purpose is especially predictive of positive outcomes later in life.
+This ongoing study, in collaboration with Dan Lapsley, Nick Bowman, Pat Hill, Anthony Buyrrow and others explores the development of purpose among young adults, and indicates that prosocial purpose is a strong predictor of positive outcomes later in life.

 The College and Beyond Project — Thanks to a grant from the Bringing Theory to Practice initiative, we examined the impact of civic engagement and diversity experiences on students’ long-term well being and sense of purpose.
 This research, involving the classes of 2001 and 2003, was presented at the AAC&U Centennial national meeting in January, 2015.
 See session description.

 In collaboration with Duke University, we explored the impact of various higher education initiatives on moral/ethical development and civic responsibility.
 Results of this three year study, funded by the Teagle Foundation, were presented at the annual meetings of the Association of American Colleges and Universities and the AERA (2017), and in a forthcoming article in the Journal of Experiential Education (with Tara Hudson, 2022).